Constraints on parity and Lorentz violations from gravitational waves: a comparison between single-parameter and multi-parameter analysis: Bayesian inferences on the Modified waveforms with GW signals

 where $\mathcal{L}(d \mid \vec{\theta}, H)$ is the likelihood of observing the data given a specific set of $\vec{\theta}$, $\pi (\vec{\theta} \mid H)$ is the prior distribution, and $\mathcal{Z} (d \mid H)$ is known as the evidence that is defined by the integral

-$\vec{\theta}$ includes parameters describing the properties of a binary black hole coalescence in standard GR (e.g., component masses and spins), as well as additional parameters ($A_\nu$, $A_\mu$, $A_{\bar{\nu}}$, and $A_{\bar{\mu}}$) describing the modifications of amplitude and/or phase on the waveform.
+{To efficiently obtain the high-dimensional posterior distribution in E.q.(\ref{Baysian}), we employ nested sampling algorithm \cite{2021PhRvD.103j3006W} implemented in the Bilby library \cite{Romero-Shaw:2020owr, Ashton:2018jfp}.
+The algorithm could generate samples drawn from the posterior distribution, so that we could access the constraints on parameters by performing statistics on the posterior samples.
+The likelihood used in E.q.(\ref{Baysian}) is computed in the frequency domain assuming stationary Gaussian noise, with the noise power spectral density estimated by \cite{KAGRA:2021vkt} for each event.}

 The modified waveforms are constructed based on the approaches described in \cite{Zhu:2023rrx}.
 In brief, for a particular set of $\vec{\theta}$, we first generate the GR waveform in the frequency domain using the IMRPhenomXPHM template \citep{Pratten2021} implemented in the LALSuite \citep{LALSuite}, and then parity- or Lorentz-violating effects are added to the waveform according to Eq.(\ref{waveforms}).
 The circular polarization modes and linear polarization modes are converted to each other using the relations